withastro/astro/.changeset/kind-mayflies-argue.md

 ---
-'astro': minor
+'astro': patch
 ---

-pass search params to i18n fallbacks
+Fixes a bug where URL search parameters weren't passed when using the i18n `fallback` feature.